Berry-Forest/InternChallenge/README.md

 ### Technical Requirements:
 1. Design a SQL database to store URLs.
-2. Create an ASP.Net project (ASPX or MVC) with two pages:
+2. Create an ASP.Net project (ASPX or MVC) with minimum two functions or pages:
 	* index page (this page is used to accept long URLs)
 	* redirect page (this page is used to accept short URLs and redirect to long URL)

 ### How we judge your solution:
 1. Completeness of task
 2. Code Quality
 3. Code comments

-4. Ability to explain the solution and answer any questions.
+### Important Reminders
+* You must be able to demonstrate the solution on yours or our laptop.
+* Any version of ASP.Net is fine, but an MVC solution gets one more point.
+* Any database is fine.
+Think simple! e.g. sqlite, MS Access.
+If using SQL Server or Oracle, prepare a DDL file.
+* Use Internet as a reference only.
+* We have sophisticated sensors deployed at our offices to identify candidates who copy-paste (: